voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 };
 ```

 React [Hooks](https://reactjs.org/docs/hooks-intro.html) allow you to "hook into" React functionalities like the component state and side effects handling.
 Hooks can only be used inside function components and allows us to bring state, side-effects handling and much more to our components without the need to create a class for them.
-Since they were [introduced](https://youtu.be/dpw9EHDh2bM?t=690) in 2018 the community fell in love with them immediately.
+The community fell in love with them immediately since [their introduction](https://youtu.be/dpw9EHDh2bM?t=690) in 2018.

-What is amazing about the adoption strategy prepared by the React core team is that Class Components weren't deprecated so you could update the React version, start trying Hooks in new components and keep your existing components without modification.
+The adoption strategy prepared by the React core team was to not deprecate Class Components so you could update the React version, start trying Hooks in new components and keep your existing components without any modification.

 ## Vue Composition API